Flowerowl/flowerowl.github.io/_posts/2013-09-16-%e3%80%90python%e3%80%91the-performance-impact-of-using-dict-instead-of-in-cpython-2-7.md

       </div>

       <p>
         The <tt>oparg</tt> value indicates which constant to take out of the set of constants found in the code object.
-The constant’s reference count is increased and then it is pushed onto the top of the stack.
+The constant's reference count is increased and then it is pushed onto the top of the stack.
 This is an inexpensive operation since no name lookup is needed.
       </p>

       <p>